 Read more about our 2 Graduates in 2020 Minus The Pomp and Circumstance

 At some point we will write a post about the process of applying to university in Spain, but for the moment I’ll give you a brief summary.
 Basically the high school seniors finish up their studies a few weeks before the rest of the school The last few weeks are dedicated to studying for the selectividad or PEvAU (Pruebas de Acceso a la Universidad) University entry exams.
 These are usually taken in mid to late June.
 A week or so later the results are in and depending on your scores, you may apply to certain degree programs at the Spanish Universities.
+Moving to a place with great country music culture changes your music taste as well.

 Since Lars received the Matricula de Honor in high school, his first year at an Spanish university would be free.
 The normal price range for a Spanish citizen or resident in a public university is around 1500-2500 euros for the year, depending on the degree and the school.
 Bachelor degrees in Spain are usually a 4 year degree program.